alexerdmann/HER/README.md

 cut -f1 Data/Splits/fullCorpus.seed-$seed_size.seed | sort -u
 ```

-If it appears that you made any typoes, search for them in the seed file and correct them before updating your gazatteers.
+If it appears that you made any typos, search for them in the seed file and correct them before updating your gazatteers.

 ```
 python Scripts/update_gazatteers.py Data/Splits/fullCorpus.seed-$seed_size.seed Data/Gazatteers/*